zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

     ``MCUBOOT_UPGRADE_STRATEGY`` configuration variable in the build
     configuration file, or include this macro definition in the command line

 ..
-[6] To enable RAM loading, assign the "RAM_LOADING" string to the
+[6] To enable RAM load, assign the "RAM_LOAD" string to the
     ``MCUBOOT_UPGRADE_STRATEGY`` configuration variable in the build
     configuration file, or include this macro definition in the command line